News

 Pok the Bard

-Staying at number one for a second month is Pok’s newest release, Don’t Let It Pass You By.
+Down from number one to number two, after two months topping our charts, is Pok’s newest release, Don’t Let It Pass You By.
 This is such a wonderful cheerful song with a strong positive message.
 It can bring a smile to the lips of the glummest and most grumpulated miseryguts you know.
 It would probably help if they like rock music, especially of the hard, classic, blues, country or psychedelic varieties.

 Don’t Let It Pass You By may start with a gentle introduction in A major, but then it really kicks in hard when the song proper begins and the key changes to E major.
 There is plenty of Ibanez Roadstar guitar goodness across the mix, as well as some organ and synth, not to mention the tastiest rhythm section on the planet right now in Maxx and Sven to invigorate your dancing shoes.